jinilcs/user_similarity/README.md

 #### Big data recommendations:
 Distributed file systems like HDFS for storage
 Spark SQL and Dataframe to preprocess the data
-Memory cache to reduce the latency of responses (LRUCache is implemented in this project)
+Spark Mllib will be really good for machine learning models on big data stored in distributed file systems Memory cache to reduce the latency of responses (LRUCache is implemented in this project)

 #### Other data to collect: